TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 describe("App component", () => {
   it("renders magnificent monkeys", () => {
-    const { container } = render(<App />);
+    // since screen does not have the container property, we'll destructure render to obtain container for this test const { container } = render(<App />);
     expect(container).toMatchSnapshot();
   });